 Failing an audit can lead to a variety of penalties.
 When the IRS discovers that someone has filed an erroneous tax return, it assesses very high penalties.
 The IRS designs penalties to deter people from filing returns with false information.

-Note that these penalties are hard to get removed.
+Note that these penalties are hard to get waived.
 If you’re reading this before undergoing an audit, consider contacting a tax attorney today.
 They can often help reduce the scope and consequences of the audit.

 Accuracy-Related Audit Penalties